Enhancing the shopping experience for mobile and home services at Entel.

 • Some price information wasn’t clear enough and affected the interpretation of the immediate total payment.

-Adaptation of content according to user profile
+Adaptation of content according to user profile.
+Left to right: NN, prospect, customer.

 Mobile equipment